exercism/docs/building/tracks/README.md

 When you merge a track PR that touches an exercise, it triggers the latest published iteration of students' solutions to be re-tested.
 For popular exercises, this is a _very_ expensive operation (70,000 test runs for Python Hello World as an extreme!).

-We've added some further rules today to try and avoid this behaviour.
-I'll explain the logic in both directions:
+We encourage you to try and doing this unnecessarily.

 Solutions **will not** be retested if the merged commit either: